eclipxe13/XmlSchemaValidator/README.md

 Version 2.x was compatible with PHP 7 and was deprecated on 2020-04-05.

-A branch `2.x` has been created, it might be installable using `composer require eclipxe/xmlschemavalidator:2.x-dev`, but it will not be active maintained and you should change your dependency as soon as possible.
+A branch `2.x` has been created, it might be installable using `composer require eclipxe/xmlschemavalidator:2.x-dev`, but it will not be active maintained.
+You should change your dependency as soon as possible.

 ## Contributing